FabFromTheSnow/IT-Homemade/README.md

-Chat-GPT was deeply involved in those scripts creation :)
+Chat-GPT was deeply involved in the creation of these scripts :)